-We do not provide here the comparison between recognition with AOP scoring versus other scorings, since these comparisons have been thoroughly studied elsewhere (Wilpon et al. 1990; Silaghi & Bourlard 2000).
+We do not provide here the comparison between recognition with AOP scoring versus other scorings, since these comparisons have been thoroughly studied by other authors [18, 4].
 In a summary, some other scores work better than AOP with certain keywords and databases, and vice-versa.
 AOP's advantage is that it is not a black-box but a rigorous measure and its behavior improves understanding of keyword spotting.
-Other criteria that we proposed are the double normalization and the real fitting (Silaghi 1999).

-Conclusions
+8 Conclusions